 Pre-Event or Activity Meeting (to be held virtually)

-Identify the goals of hosting the face-to-face event or act
+Identify the goals of hosting the face-to-face event or activity

 Review limits on number of people present.
 How many can be present at the same time in your county, based on its county Roadmap to Recovery Phase and WSU/4-H protocols?